luojiahai/luojiahai.github.io/content/cv.md

 ## Profile

-I am a pragmatic software development engineer dedicated to crafting imaginative solutions and solving complex problems with principled thinking and engineering leadership.
+I am a pragmatic software development engineer dedicated to crafting imaginative solutions and solving complex problems with principled thinking.
 I excel in full-stack software development, leveraging cloud computing and site reliability engineering.
 I am committed to exploring the vast realm of artificial intelligence and practising state-of-the-art machine learning.

 ## Contact